cwimpy/academic-kickstart/content/syllabus/_index.md

 2. Develop the ability to propose and understand graduate-level research design and implementation.

-3. Develop knowledge of advanced statistical tools, such linear regression, sampling, surveys, and hypothesis tests.
+3. Develop knowledge of advanced statistical tools such as linear regression, time series, limited dependent variable models, spatial models, and other tools related to being a professional scientist.

 4. Develop acumen in probability theory, such as conditional probability, the law of averages, expected values, and estimates of uncertainty.

 5. Develop the ability to evaluate empirical arguments, use `Stata` to implement basic statistical tools, and clearly explain data and analysis in an honest and compelling manner.